-Region-I has the highest concentration of CG stroke, with an average density of 1.68 km-2·yr-1.
-The leap line of lightning density corresponds well with the 0 °C isotherms in January, the 800 mm annual equivalent precipitation line, and the eastern dividing line of the first and second terrain steps.
-The climate in Region-I is mainly influenced by the tropical/subtropical monsoon.
+The climate in Region-I is mainly influenced by the tropical and subtropical monsoon.
 The southeast monsoon from the Pacific Ocean and the southwest monsoon from the Indian Ocean make the summer hot and humid and prone to thunderstorms.
 In particular, the monsoon influence is more pronounced in coastal areas with abundant water vapor and thermal conditions.
 In the mountainous regions of Hainan, Guangdong, Fujian, and Zhejiang, where the rolling topography lifts the warm and humid air masses, thunderstorm activity is most frequent, resulting in high lightning density.
-Although the Sichuan Basin and Yunnan are far from the coastline, they are located at the eastern and southern windward slopes of the Tibetan Plateau, which benefits the generation of thunderstorm activities due to the topographic uplift.
-The distribution in Region-I is similar with the observation results by Xia et al. (2015).
+Although the Sichuan Basin and Yunnan are far from the coastline, they are located at the eastern and southern windward slopes of the Tibetan Plateau, which benefits the generation of thunderstorm activity due to the topographic uplift.
+The distribution in Region-I is similar to the observation results by Xia et al. (2015).